-Qualified students may investigate selected topics with permission of instructor.
+Qualified students may investigate selected topics with permission of the instructor.

-489-490 Senior Seminar (2)
+PSY 489-490 Senior Seminar (2)

 This course provides the student with extensive faculty and peer guidance and feedback throughout the research or community internship experience during both semesters of the senior year.
-Prerequisite: senior status in the major.Corequisite:ResearchorCommunity Internship.
+Prerequisite: senior status in the major.
+Corequisite: Research or Community Internship.
 Offered every semester.